slightgrey/wp-holiday-hours/README.md

 ## Features

-- **Default Operating Hours**: Set default business hours that display when no holiday schedule is active
+- **Day-Specific Operating Hours**: Set unique default hours for each day of the week (Monday-Sunday)
+- **Flexible Day Settings**: Each day can be configured as:
+  - Open with specific hours (e.g., "9:00 AM - 5:00 PM")
+  - Closed with custom message (e.g., "Closed on Sundays")
-- **Holiday Schedules**: Create custom schedules for specific dates or date ranges
+- **Holiday Schedules**: Create custom schedules for specific dates or date ranges that override default hours
 - **Year Management**: Easily switch between years and manage schedules for multiple years
-- **Flexible Status Options**:
-  - Open with custom hours
-  - Closed with custom message
+- **Priority-Based Display**: Holiday schedules take precedence over default day-specific hours
 - **Test Date Mode**: Test how your schedules will display on specific dates
 - **Easy Display**: Use the `[holiday_hours]` shortcode to display current hours anywhere on your site
 - **Clean Uninstall**: Optional data deletion when uninstalling the plugin
+- **Automatic Migration**: Seamlessly upgrades from single default hours to day-specific settings

 ## Installation